 A major objective of the National Science Foundation (NSF) is to improve the nation's capacity for intellectual and economic growth by increasing the number of industrial partnerships and collaborations.
-Industry can outline new technical challenges and assist in the support of academic institutions.
 By serving as a catalyst for industry-university partnerships, NSF helps ensure that intellectual capital and emerging technologies are brought together in ways that promote economic growth and an improved quality of life.
 Benefits to universities may include extensions to in-house research capabilities, alignment of efforts with viable technology options; direct and more immediate impact on technology and its design infrastructure; and the training of students for industrial positions.
-Possible benefits for industry include more research-intensive activities, investigations of high-risk ideas, increased manpower for research, the training of students for future employment, and vetting of future hires.
+Possible benefits for industry include more research-intensive activities, investigations of high-risk ideas, increased efforts towards research, shortening the research and development cycles, training students for future employment, and vetting of future hires.

-To meet this objective, the GOALI program provides funding that is meant to stimulate interactions and staff exchange between universities and industry.
-For example, faculty, postdoctoral fellows, and students are encouraged to develop creative modes of collaborative interactions with industry through individual or small-group projects, and industry-based fellowships/traineeships for students and post-doctoral fellows.
+To meet this objective, the GOALI program seeks to stimulate interactions and staff exchange between universities and industry.
+For example, faculty, postdoctoral fellows, and students are encouraged to develop creative modes of collaborative interactions with industry through individual or small-group projects, and industry-based fellowships or traineeships for students and post-doctoral fellows.
 The GOALI mechanisms suggested below are examples only and proposers are encouraged to modify or adapt them to meet individual needs or realize imaginative ideas.